Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ![Salesforce Count Result](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/count-result.png "Salesforce Count Result")

 As you can see, the result is now available on the payload at `data.result.count`.
-Next add a <a href="/workflows/logic/conditional/" target="_blank">Conditional node</a> and connect it to the Salesforce node so we can make a decision based on this value.
+Next, add a <a href="/workflows/logic/conditional/" target="_blank">Conditional node</a> and connect it to the Salesforce node so we can make a decision based on this value.

 ![Conditional Node](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/conditional-node.png "Conditional Node")